 Home Modifications to Help Aging Parents Stay in Their Home

-Family caregivers should know that there are 2 main issues that you want to address when it comes to choosing what home modifications to make to help your aging parent stay at home:
+Family caregivers and professional caregivers should know that there are 2 main issues that you want to address when it comes to choosing what home modifications to make to help your aging parent stay at home:

 - Modifications to help prevent falls